EGA-archive/LocalEGA/docs/ingestion/encryption.rst

 ===============================

 The encryption procedure uses the :download:`Crypt4GH file format
-</static/crypt4gh.pdf>`, which works as follows.
+<../static/crypt4gh.pdf>`, which works as follows.

 A random session key (of 256 bits) is generated to seed an AES engine, in CTR mode.
 An initialization vector (IV) is also randomly generated for the engine.
 Using the two latters, the original file is encrypted and a header is prepended to the encrypted data.

 Informally, the header contains, in order, the word ``crypt4gh``, the format version (currently 1), the length of the remainder of the header and the remainder.

-The remainder is an `OpenPGP <https://tools.ietf.org/html/rfc4880>` encrypted message that contains *records*.
+The remainder is an `OpenPGP <https://tools.ietf.org/html/rfc4880>`_ encrypted message that contains *records*.
 A record encapsulates a section of the original file, the randomly-generated session key and IV, and the counter offset.

 .. image:: /static/encryption.png
    :target: ../_static/encryption.png
    :alt: Encryption

 The advantages of the format are, among others:

 * Re-encrypting the file for another user requires only to decrypt the header and encrypt it with the user's public key.
 * Ingesting the file does not require a decryption step.
 (Note: That is done in the `verification step <ingestion>`_).
-* Encrypting parts of the file is encoded in the records, and even potentially using different session keys
+* Possibility to encrypt parts of the file using different session keys
+* The CTR offset allows to encrypt/decrypt only part of the file, and/or run the cryptographic tasks in parallel.

 Keyserver REST API
 ^^^^^^^^^^^^^^^^^^

-Active keys endpoint (as hex strings):
+The keyserver either returns a application-locked key or the currently active key.
+If the ``Content-Type: text/plain`` is requested, the ASCII-armored key is returned, otherwise the binary format is returned.
+The components requesting the keys should have the application token/password in order to unlock the received keys.
+In case the request is unsuccessful the response code is ``404``.

+**Active key endpoint**:

 * ``/active/private`` - GET request for the private part of the active key
 * ``/active/public`` - GET request for the public part of the active key

-Retrieve keys endpoint (as hex strings):
+**Retrieve keys endpoint**:

 * ``/retrieve/<key_id>/private`` - GET request for a private PGP key with a given ``<key_id>`` of fingerprint
 * ``/retrieve/<key_id>/public`` - GET request for a private PGP key with a given ``<key_id>`` of fingerprint

-Admin endpoint:
+**Admin endpoint**:

 * ``/admin/unlock`` - POST request to unlock a key with a known path
 * ``/admin/ttl`` - GET request to check when keys will expire

-Health Endpoint: ``/health`` will answer with ``200``
+**Health endpoint**: ``/health`` will answer with ``200``

-.. note:: Example Request/Response are available illustrating response
-    body content, note the similar structured content for both ``/active`` and ``/retrieve`` endpoints.
-In case the request is unsuccessful the response code is ``404``.
-If the ``Content-Type: text/plain`` is requested, the ASCII-armored key is returned, otherwise the binary format is returned.

 For example, sending a request (with ``Content-Type: text/plain``